Brainitech/CODE-SMITHS/README.md

 Week 1:
 	Backend without the Machine Learning module.
-	Able to retrieve Stock Data and Plot an interactive graph on current and past values.
+	Able to retrieve Stock Data and Plot an interactive graph on current and past values./n Week 2:
-Week 2:
 	UI created
 Week 3: